-This bias is known as cognitive ease and adversely and systematically affects people judgments.
-In essence, it states that people tend to have stronger beliefs in the truth of statements if these are easy to read and memorize (presented in a clear font, contain rhymes, and familiar words).
+This bias is known as cognitive ease and adversely and systematically affects people’s judgments.
+In essence, it states that people tend to have stronger beliefs in the truth of statements if they are easy to read and memorize (presented in a clear font, contain rhymes and familiar words).

-Because it is hard to evaluate the merits of technology we are not familiar with, we tend to substitute the difficult evaluation question with one whose answer is readily available; do we like the technology or not?
+Because it is hard to evaluate the merits of technology we are unfamiliar with, we tend to substitute the difficult evaluation question with one whose answer is readily available; do we like the technology or not?
 The answer will depend on our familiarity with the technology.